dora-rs/dora-rs.github.io/docs/.templates/cli.md

----
-id: cli
-title: CLI
----

 <!---
 This file is auto-generated using: node .scripts/generate-cli-doc.js
 -->